MeRupamGanguly/Golang-Deltas/README.md

 ```

 ### SOLID Principles:
-SOLID priciples are guidelines for designing Code base that are easy to understand maintain adn extend over time.
+SOLID priciples are guidelines for designing Code base that are easy to understand maintain and extend over time.

 Single Responsibility:- A Struct/Class should have only a single reason to change.
 Fields of Author shoud not placed inside Book Struct.
 ```go